backspaces/agentscript/config/cleantheme/tutorials/7 - Server.md

 ## Create a Pen

-Lets create our first Pen .. click on the "Go make one!" button or the Pen button on the top left sidebar.
+Lets create our first Pen .. click on the "Go make one!" button or the Pen button on the top left sidebar above.
 Click on Untitled and give your Pen a name.
 I'll use HelloView25.
 Save it.

 ![Image](/config/cleantheme/static/CodePenLayout.jpg)

 ## Add hello.html

-We'll go to directly to [GitHub](https://github.com/backspaces/agentscript) for our models rather than downloading as we did in LoocalDeplooy.
+We'll go to directly to [GitHub](https://github.com/backspaces/agentscript) for our models rather than downloading as we did in _Running Locally_ in the View tutorial.

 Lets start with the views25 folder.
 Click on it and then the hello.html file.
 Click on Raw, then paste the results in you Pen's HTML area